MedBlog

 • Individuals who have been bitten by or exposed to a live or dead infected animal

-What to do if you are exposed
+What should you do if you are exposed to mpox?

-Just as we’ve been doing the last few years, make sure to follow basic self-protection guidelines: wash your hands regularly, pay attention to potentially suspicious symptoms, and keep your distance from others if you are experiencing even mild symptoms.
+Just as we’ve been doing the last few years, make sure to follow basic self-protection guidelines: Wash your hands regularly, pay attention to potentially suspicious symptoms, and keep your distance from others if you are experiencing even mild symptoms.